 Activities are important for residents because they foster a sense of community within the building.
 With so many occupants, it can be difficult to get to know everyone on a daily basis.
 But with planned events, residents have an easier time getting to know each other and forming friendships.

-Multifamily resident events can help establish better communication between residents and property managers alike.
+Multifamily resident events in spring, summer, fall, and winter can help establish better communication between residents and property managers alike.
 This communication helps property managers stay informed, but it can also help foster a trusting relationship between residents and managers.